The Folders Tab

 Tip: Tap any contact in the list to open the full photo detail view, where you can share the contact info or add it to your iOS Contacts with one tap.

-The Food Folder
+The Calories Folder

-The Food folder has special nutrition features.
+The Calories folder has special nutrition features.

 1,840 calories today